spookybear0/spookybear0/README.md

-# Hello, I am spookybear0, but I usually go by spook.
+# Hello, I am spookybear0.

 ### I python is my main programming language, and I also make mods for Geometry Dash.
 I also play osu! in my free time.